 Tax Saving Strategy – Pension Income Splitting

-There is an income tax saving strategy that is not often discernable either from the annual income tax guide or tax return form.
-It is called pension income splitting, and many taxpayers who could benefit aren’t familiar with pension splitting if they are not getting professional tax planning or tax return preparation advice.
+An income tax saving strategy that is not often discernable either from the annual income tax guide or tax return form.
+It is called pension income splitting.
+Many taxpayers who could benefit aren’t familiar with pension splitting if they are not getting professional tax planning or tax return preparation advice.

 An Accountant can optimize this calculation to ensure the best tax situation.